PacktPublishing/Hands-On-Mobile-and-Embedded-Development-with-Qt-5/README.md

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://www.packtpub.com/sites/default/files/downloads/9781789614817_ColorImages.pdf).

+## Errata
+There is spacing issue in the code snippets present in the book.
+We advice you to use the code files present on GitHub or in the Code Bundle of the book.

 ### Related products <Other books you may enjoy>
 * Mastering Qt 5 [[Packt]](https://www.packtpub.com/application-development/mastering-qt-5?utm_source=github&utm_campaign=9781786467126) [[Amazon]](https://www.amazon.com/dp/1786467127)